 - 01. Students seeking admission to the M.A/M. Sc Degree course in Criminology and Forensic Science must possess a Bachelor's Degree of this University or any other university recognized by the U G C are eligible to get admission to post-graduate programmes under the Davanagere Universty Choice Based Credit Scheme, provided they satisfy the requisite eligibility conditions as prescribed by the university. - 02.
-The M.A/ M Sc Semester Course under CBCS in Criminology and Forensic Science degree extend for a period of two years [4-semesters].
+The M.A/ MSc Semester Course under CBCS in Criminology and Forensic Science degree extend for a period of two years [4-semesters].
 There will an examination at the end of the each semester. - 03.
-In order to eligible for the M.A./ M. Sc degree course a candidate has to complete the prescribed semesters under CBCS Study, including theory, practicals, visits to the prescribed institutions, field work, project work, Dissertation etc within the state / outside the state for a duration of two years. - 04.
-Medium of instruction shall be in English for all the subjects in M.A. / M. Sc Criminology and Forensic Science course. - 05.
-The students are required to study the three categories of papers in the four semester course viz., Compulsory course, Specialization course and Open Elective Course.
-Teaching to the Compulsory papers and Specialization papers is imparted in the P.G. department of Criminology and Forensic

-- Science and teaching of the Open Elective papers is imparted in the respective department where the concerned subject is taught. - Of.
+In order to eligible for the M.A./ M.Sc degree course a candidate has to complete the prescribed semesters under CBCS Study, including theory, Practicals, visits to the prescribed institutions, field work, project work etc within the state /outside the state for a duration of two years. - 04.
+Medium of instruction shall be in English/ Kannada for all the subjects in M.A./M. Sc Criminology and Forensic Science course. - 05.
+The students are required to study the three categories of papers in the four semester course viz.
+Hard Core (Compulsory Papers), Soft Core (Open Elective Papers) and Specialization Papers prescribed in respective semester syllabi.
+Teaching to the Hard Core papers and Specialization papers is imparted in the P.G. department of Criminology and Forensic Science and teaching of the Open Elective papers is imparted in the respective department where the concerned subject is taught. - 06.
 There shall be internal assessment marks of 25 for each paper and also for practical work in each semester.
-These marks are awarded to the students as per the regulations governing the semester system.
+These marks are awarded to the students as per the regulations governing the semester system. - 07.
+Each Hard Core, Soft Core and Specialization paper will have four credits.

-- O7.
-Each Compulsory, Specialization and Elective paper will have four credits.
-At the end of the IV Semester student has to undertake Dissertaion/Project Work assigned by the concerned supervisor.
-After completion of the Field Work / Project Work each student shall prepare a Dissertation of the work done by him and it shall be certified by the Supervisor concerned to the work and it shall be evaluated both by the Internal and External Examiners at the end of the semester. - 08.
-The student shall register for minimum of 22 credits and maximum of 26 credits per semester.
+At the end of the 4th semester student each M. A student has to undertake the Field Work assigned to him and each M. Sc.
+Student has to undertake the Project Work assigned to him by the concerned supervisor.
+After completion of the Field Work / Project Work each student shall prepare a Dissertation of the work done by him and it shall be certified by the Supervisor concerned to the work and it shall be evaluated both by the Internal and External Examiners at the end of the semester.

+- 08. The student shall register for minimum of 22 credits and maximum of 26 credits per semester.
 The student has to clear the minimum credits per semester. - 09.
-Visit to various institutes of Criminological and Forensic interest within the state /out of the state is compulsory at the end of the III semester [during mid-term vacation].
+Visit to various institutes of Criminological and Forensic interest within the state /out of the state is compulsory at the end of the M.A.
+III semester [during mid-term vacation].
 A report shall be submitted to the chairperson of the department to the effect and this carries 25 marks.
 Those who do not attend these institutional visits have to complete the same by visiting the places as directed by the chairperson. - 10.
-The intake capacity of the students for the M.A / M. Sc semester CBCS is 20 students every year under the normal fees prescribed by the university.
+The intake capacity of the students for the M.A /M.Sc semester CBCS is 20 students every year under the normal fees prescribed by the university.
 Enhanced payment seats shall be available as per the university rules. - 11.
 The terms of each semester shall be decided by the University.
-The student is required to attend a minimum of 75% of the total classes engaged for each paper and practical classes. - 12.
-Fees, Application form for Admission, Scholarship, Library and Cultural Activities as per rules of the University. - 13.
-Any other matter arising on the above mentioned eligibility conditions shall be governed by the University Regulations.
+The student is required to attend a minimum of 75% of the total classes engaged for each paper and practical classes. - Fees, Application form for Admission, Scholarship, Library and Cultural Activities as per rules of the University. - Any other matter arising on the above mentioned eligibility conditions shall be governed by the University Regulations.